isomerpages/govtech-corp/media/technews/_posts/2023-06-08-post-Artificial intelligence – 5 terms to boost your real intelligence.md

 remarkable achievements.</p>
 <p>As Alan Turing wisely said, "We can only see a short distance ahead, but
 we can see plenty there that needs to be done."</p>
-<h3>Let's embark on this transformative journey with resilience and optimism.</h3>
+<p>Let's embark on this transformative journey with resilience and optimism.</p>
 <p></p>